 Refill it from fountains, drink enough water.
-You might not be thirsty but it’s extremely important to remain hydrated.
+You might not be thirsty, but it’s important to remain hydrated.

 You will find lodges after a certain distance.
-You do not need to carry tents.
-Better, if you ask your current lodge to call the next lodge about your arrival
+You need not carry tents.
+Better, if you ask your current lodge to call the next lodge about your arrival.

-A thali usually consists of Lentil, Rice, Vegetables, Pickle, Papadum, and Egg Curry.
+A thali usually comprises Lentil, Rice, Vegetables, Pickle, Papadum, and Egg Curry.
 They will give unlimited rice and lentils for free.
-Eat as much as you can, don’t leave anything behind.
+Eat as much as you can, leave nothing behind.

-You will surely be very tired after the whole day of the trek.
+You will surely be exhausted after the entire day of the trek.
 However, the night starts very early.
 There will not be electricity to run your laptop after a certain point.
-So, forget about the cinemas, reading books is your only option for entertainment.
+So, forget about the cinemas.
+Reading books is your only option for entertainment.

 It’s well marked.
-Just make sure to keep track of any special sign.
+Just keep track of any special sign.
 It means you don’t need any travel guide.
-However, it will be a good thing to hire a travel guide if you can afford it because your payment will help a Nepalese family.
+However, it will be a marvellous thing to hire a travel guide if you can afford it because your payment will help a Nepalese family.

 Take enough Nepalese Rupees with you.
 The exchange rate in Pokhara is bad compared to Kathmandu.
-Make sure to exchange your dollar from Thamel.
+Exchange your dollar from Thamel.

-Nuts, energy bars, raisins are some of the foods you can bring from town.
+Nuts, energy bars, raisins are some foods you can bring from town.
 Chances are, you will take a good breakfast and dinner skipping lunch.

 Once you will be done with the trek, you might feel an urge to get back to Pokhara quickly.
 Descending is much easier than ascending.
 Unfortunately, descending is riskier, too.
 You can slip or twist your ankle while going down quickly.
 Be extra cautious, mindful, and don’t become complacent at this phase.

-Annapurna Trek is not particularly dangerous.
+Annapurna Trek is not dangerous.
 However, there are so many things that can go wrong.
-The weather can turn bad, you can twist your ankles, you can suffer from altitude sickness, you can slip on those slippery stones you are gonna cross.
+The weather can turn bad, you can twist your ankles, you can suffer from altitude sickness, you can slip on those slippery stones you will cross.
 So, if things go wrong, you can be in trouble.

 Not every insurance company covers injury during trekking and helps in the evacuation process.
-World Nomads cover this type of insurance, you can get in touch with them.
+World Nomads cover this insurance, you can get in touch with them.

 Did I miss anything important?
 Do you want to add anything to the list?